Skip to content

 cooking garlic in a pan

-Next, add the 2 sticks of softened butter to a stand mixer with the paddle attachment and mix on high speed for 5 to 7 minutes or until the butter becomes light and fluffy.
+Whip the butter: I add the 2 sticks of softened butter to a stand mixer with the paddle attachment and mix on high speed for 5 to 7 minutes until the butter becomes light and fluffy.

 whipping butter in a sand mixer

-Turn the speed to low and add the cooked garlic and any melted butter from the pan, the parsley, chives, salt, and pepper.
+Combine everything: I turn the speed to low and add the cooked garlic with all the melted butter from the pan, then the parsley, chives, salt, and pepper.
+I mix on medium speed just until combined.

 adding herbs to whipped butter